-Roberta Carlini is Assistant Part Time Professor at the EUI.
-Roberta joined the Centre for Media Pluralism and Media Freedom (CMPF), based at the Schuman Centre of the European University Institute, after a career as journalist, specialized in economic and social issues.
+Roberta Carlini is a part-time assistant professor at the EUI.
+Roberta joined the Centre for Media Pluralism and Media Freedom (CMPF) and the Centre for a Digital Society (CDS), based at the Schuman Centre of the European University Institute, after a career as journalist, specialised in economic and social issues.

 Her research in media studies focuses on the economic dimension of media pluralism and media freedom.
-At CMPF Roberta contributes to the project “Monitoring media pluralism in the digital era” (Media Pluralism Monitor), where she is in charge of the Market Plurality area, focusing on media ownership concentration, media sustainability, digital markets, working conditions of journalists, public support to the media sector.
-She co-authors the national report of MPM for Italy.
-In 2022 she contributed to a study on Media plurality and diversity online, co-authoring the chapter on the online advertising market.
-She is a member of the Centre for a Digital Society, based at the Robert Schuman Centre.
+At CMPF, Roberta contributes to the project ‘Monitoring media pluralism in the digital era’ (Media Pluralism Monitor), where she coordinates the Market Plurality area, focusing on media ownership concentration, media sustainability, digital markets, working conditions of journalists, public support to the media sector, editorial independence from commercial and owners’ influence.
+She co-authored the national report of MPM for Italy in the years 2020-2023.
+In 2022, she contributed to the Study on Media Plurality and Diversity Online, with a chapter on the online advertising market.